-On 1 January 2022, RTL Deutschland fully acquired Gruner + Jahr's (G+J) German publishing assets and brands for the final purchase price of €228 million.8 In February 2023, RTL Deutschland announced a reorganisation of its publishing business to focus on its core brands Stern, Geo, Capital, Stern Crime, Brigitte, Gala, Schöner Wohnen, Häuser, Couch, Eltern, Chefkoch, Geolino and Geolino Mini.
+On 1 January 2022, RTL Deutschland fully acquired Gruner + Jahr's (G+J) German publishing assets and brands for the final purchase price of €228 million.
+In February 2023, RTL Deutschland announced a reorganisation of its publishing business to focus on its core brands Stern, Geo, Capital, Stern Crime, Brigitte, Gala, Schöner Wohnen, Häuser, Couch, Eltern, Chefkoch, Geolino and Geolino Mini, which account for around 70 per cent of its publishing revenue.
 Other brands will be sold or discontinued.
 RTL Deutschland will invest €80 million in its publishing business by 2025, €30 million thereof in the expansion of the paid offer Stern+.
 The potential synergies of the transaction (Adjusted EBITA run-rate impact) are estimated at around €75 million per year, to be fully realised by 2025 (previous guidance before reorganisation: €100 million per year).